caramel-juni/juni-console-blog/content/posts/future-posts/19/Crowdsec + Nginx Proxy Manager in TrueNAS.md

   type: nginx-proxy-manager
 ```

-Check that `type: nginx-proxy-manager` if you want to parse `nginx-proxy-manager` style logs!! is different from `type: nginx` !! (thank you [source](https://discourse.crowdsec.net/t/setting-up-crowdsec-with-nginx-proxy-manager/1096/5))
+Check that `type: nginx-proxy-manager` if you want to parse `nginx-proxy-manager` style logs!! is different from `type: nginx` !! (thank you, [source](https://discourse.crowdsec.net/t/setting-up-crowdsec-with-nginx-proxy-manager/1096/5))

 to see whether it's parsing the logs correctly, go into main `crowdsec` container and run:

-`crowdsec cscli lists`
-`crowdsec cscli metrics`
+`cscli metrics`

-If it's not parsing (e.g. lots of `Lines unparsed`), ensure it can parse nginx reverse proxy logs by installing the `nginx-proxy-manager` log parser inside the container.
-Now, I did this via the trueNAS CLI, docker-ing into the crowdsec container with:
+If it's not parsing (e.g. you see lots of `Lines unparsed`), ensure it can parse the type of logs (for me, nginx reverse proxy logs) by ensuring the corresponding parser is installed. `nginx-proxy-manager` log parser inside the container.

+To test, you can also do this via the trueNAS CLI, docker-ing into the crowdsec container with:

 `sudo docker ps | grep crowdsec` --> finds the container name, in my case, `ix-crowdsec-crowdsec-1`
 ```
 juni-nas@truenas /mnt/rei/configs/crowdsec-config
  % sudo docker ps | grep crowdsec
 37322ccb9a35   crowdsecurity/crowdsec                                           "/bin/bash /docker_s…"   20 minutes ago   Up About a minute      0.0.0.0:9090->8080/tcp, [::]:9090->8080/tcp                                                                                               ix-crowdsec-crowdsec-1
-d0ba33eec425   ghcr.io/shgew/cs-firewall-bouncer-docker:latest                  "/entrypoint.sh"         20 minutes ago   Up 20 minutes
 ```

+installing the collection (& parser) with:
 `sudo docker exec -it ix-crowdsec-crowdsec-1 cscli collections install crowdsecurity/nginx-proxy-manager`

 ensure it's enabled, if not, run:
 `sudo docker exec -it ix-crowdsec-crowdsec-1 cscli collections enable crowdsecurity/nginx-proxy-manager`

 then `sudo docker restart ix-crowdsec-crowdsec-1` to apply changes.